-Federal Pell Grant: Public Law 92-318 and the Educational Amendments of 1972 established a program of "entitlement" grants which may provide up to \$6,195 to all students less the family contribution as determined by a Federally-approved need analysis system, or one-half the college cost, whichever is less.
+Federal Pell Grant: Public Law 92-318 and the Educational Amendments of 1972 established a program of "entitlement" grants which may provide up to \$6,345 to students based on the family's expected family contribution as determined by FAFSA.

-Federal Supplemental Educational Opportunity Grants (SEOG): This program, formerly known as Educational Opportunity Grants, is re-authorized by the enactment of Public Law 92-318 and the Educational Amendments of 1972.
+Federal Supplemental Educational Opportunity Grants (SEOG): This program, formerly known as Educational Opportunity Grants, was re-authorized by the enactment of Public Law 92-318 and the Educational Amendments of 1972.
 Priority is given to Pell Grant recipients.
 Eligible students may, but are not promised, receive up to \$4,000 per academic year, depending upon the availability of funds.
-Grants are made for one year only, and students must reapply in order that the institution can determine whether or not a subsequent grant can be made.
+Grants are made on an annual basis.

 Tuition Equalization Grants (TEG): Tuition Equalization Grants were authorized by Texas Senate Bill No. 56, Sixty-second Legislature, Regular Session, 1971, to provide grants to Texas residents enrolled in approved private Texas colleges and universities.
 These grants help to equalize the tuition cost between private and public schools and the intent that students will be encouraged to enroll in private colleges to maximize the utilization of existing college and university facilities.
-Grants are based on financial need.
-Students who were awarded TEG must maintain a minimum cumulative grade point average of 2.50, complete 75% of hours attempted, and complete a minimum of 24 hours in an academic year.
+Grants are awarded on financial need.
+Students awarded TEG must maintain a minimum cumulative grade point average of 2.50, complete 75% of hours attempted, and complete a minimum of 24 hours in an academic year.
+Award amount is determined by the Texas Legislature each year.